jucacrispim/tupi/docs/source/plugins.rst

-To create an authentication plugin you must implement a function named ``Authenticate`` that get three params: A reference to ``http.Request``, a domain and a reference to a config map and returns a bool indicating if the authentication was successfull or not.
+To create an authentication plugin you must implement a function named ``Authenticate`` that get three params: A reference to ``http.Request``, a domain and a reference to a config map and returns a bool and a int indicating if the authentication was successfull or not and the http status to be returned in case of failed authentication.

 .. code-block:: go